Making decisions in a person's best interests

-- the person has asked for help with their treatment or
+- the person has – with mental capacity – asked for help with their treatment or

 - the person lacks capacity to make a decision about the treatment and it is being given in their best interests.

-If a doctor has prescribed the treatment to a person with dementia, this would be enough of a basis for care staff to have a reasonable belief that the treatment is in the person's best interests (for more on this idea of a 'reasonable belief', see the feature on Capacity: can the person make their own decisions?).
+If a doctor has prescribed the treatment to a person with dementia, this would be enough of a basis for care staff to feel assured that the treatment is in the person's best interests.

-If a person often resists the treatment to the extent that they need restraining, the manager of the care home or support service should ask the doctor to re-consider the best interests decision and look for any less restrictive options.
+If a person often resists the treatment to the extent that they need restraining, the manager of the care home or support service should ask the doctor to re-consider the best interests decision, and look for any alternative, or less restrictive options.